 |Ingredients||Soy protein, Canola oil, Isomaltulose, Vitamins & Minerals||Whole Grain Oats, Isomaltulose, Maltodextrin, (Whey or Rice&Pea) Protein, Soy Flour, Vegetable Oils, Vitamins & Minerals|

 |Animals?||Vegan||Vegan (rice- and pea protein) & Vegetarian (whey protein)|

-*Queal Steady Shakes are available in 4 variations (Athletic, Agile, Standard, Vegan), the numbers are for Standard.
+*Queal Steady Shakes are available in 3 variations (Athletic, Standard, Vegan), the numbers are for Standard.